Latest 50MHz DX spots

 VHF/UHF QSOs real time maps (click below)

-Double hop Sporadic-E is sometimes seen in the Summer with distances in the order of up to 4000km to areas like Israel (4X) or the Canary islands (EA8).
-Some distances worked when at solar minimum in June and July 2007 have been in the order of 6000km to parts of the USA; is this triple hop Sporadic-E or something else such as the less well known Short-path Summer Solstice Propagation (SSSP)?
-It cannot be F2 layer reflections as we are at solar minimum in 2007.
+Double hop Sporadic-E is sometimes seen in the Summer with distances in the order of up to 4800km to areas like Israel (4X) or the Canary islands (EA8).
+Some distances worked when at solar minimum in June and July 2007 have been in the order of 6000km to parts of the USA. this is likely to be rarer triple hop Sporadic-E. It cannot be F2 layer reflections as we were at solar minimum in 2007.

 However, outside of the summer months conditions can generally be poor and the band appear totally deserted.
 There are exceptions as at the maximum of the solar cycle when 50MHz signals are reflected by the F2 layer just like on HF and it is possible to work all continents including Australia!
 The pileups can be frustrating to break though.

-Also it is possible at all times of year to work stations in Europe up to 2,300km away by bouncing your signals off the ionised trails left by meteors entering the Earth's atmosphere.
-You will need WSJT software and a computer linked by a soundcard interface to your USB transmitter, but there is plenty of Meteor Scatter activity, most mornings and evenings, around 50.230 MHz using JT6M mode.
-You will also need a directional aerial.
+Also it is possible at all times of year to work stations in Europe up to 2,400km away by bouncing your signals off the ionised trails left by meteors entering the Earth's atmosphere.
+You will need WSJT software and a computer linked by a soundcard interface to your USB transmitter, but there is plenty of Meteor Scatter activity, most mornings and evenings, around 50.280 MHz using MSK144 mode.
+You will also need a directional aerial for best results, however you can work MS as I have done with a vertical colinear!.
 N.B.
 50 MHz is considered poorer than 144 MHz for tropo scatter communications.

 PRIMARY EUROPEAN METEOR SCATTER FREQUENCIES & DATA MODES